The Hidden Limitations of Low Code and No Code Integration Platforms

 But First, Understanding API Connectors

-Before I dive into the limitations of traditional low code and no code embedded iPaaS solutions, it's important to understand the role of API connectors in facilitating integrations for these systems.
+Before we dive into the limitations of traditional low code and no code embedded iPaaS solutions, it's important to understand the role of API connectors in facilitating integrations for these systems.
 This understanding sets the stage for exploring how these connectors shape the capabilities, limitations, and flexibility of embedded iPaaS platforms.

 API ≠ API Connectors